Boston Magazine Top Doctor

 Schedule a Broken Ankle Consultation

-If you’re experiencing symptoms of an broken ankle in the Boston area, give sports medicine specialist George Theodore, MD a call today.
+If you’re experiencing symptoms of a broken ankle in the Boston area, give sports medicine specialist George Theodore, MD a call today.
 Dr. Theodore is Boston’s top Foot and Ankle Surgeon and is highly trained to assist in foot and ankle symptoms, diagnosis, and treatment.

 Get Back in the Game